cberardi4/Programming-Languages/Code_Instructions.md

 ![](Screenshots/vote.png)

 The last couple of functions are relatively simple and do not showcase any Solidity-specific functionality.
-Nonetheless, I will explain the code.
+Nonetheless, we will explain the code.

 The showVotes() method takes no input and returns the candidate array.
 This allows the user to see which candidate has the most votes.
 The number after the name and comma is the number of votes for that candidate.
 To run it yourself, click the purple box that says “showCandidates.”